-Main Bus Station (Avtobuska Stanica Ohrid): Located slightly outside the city center, this station serves as the main hub for both intercity and some local bus routes.
+Main Bus Station (Avtobuska Stanica Ohrid): Located slightly beyond downtown, this station functions as the main hub for both intercity and some local bus routes.
 Most buses to and from Ohrid will get there and depart from here.
 Local Stops: Buses operate along the main roads, with designated bus stops.
 Route information online can be limited.
-The best way is often to ask locals or at your lodging for directions and bus numbers.
+The best way is often to ask people from the area or at your accommodation for directions and bus numbers.

-Public buses may not be fully accessible for travelers with mobility challenges.
-Buses typically have steps, and space for wheelchairs can be limited.
+Public buses could have limited accessibility for travelers with mobility challenges.
+Buses typically have steps, plus area for wheelchairs can be limited.
 Cobbled streets of Old Town also present challenges.

-For distances within the city center and The Historic district, getting around on foot is the most efficient and enjoyable way to explore.
+For distances within the city center and The Historic district, on foot is the most efficient and enjoyable way to explore.
 The area is compact plus optimal experienced on foot.

-If using local buses, ask the hotel employees or locals for the proper bus number and stop for your destination.
+If using local buses, ask the hotel employees or locals for the correct bus number and stop for your destination.

 Cash to driver